marek-g/rust-fui/README.md

 Licensed under

- * GNU Lesser General Public License, Version 2.1 or newer ([LICENSE-LGPL-2.1](https://opensource.org/licenses/LGPL-2.1))
+ * GNU Lesser General Public License, Version 3.0 or later ([LICENSE-GPL-3.0+](https://spdx.org/licenses/GPL-3.0-or-later.html))
- * with WxWindows Library Exception 3.1, Version 3.1 or newer ([LICENSE-WxWindows-Exception-3.1](https://spdx.org/licenses/WxWindows-exception-3.1.html)).
+ * with Classpath Exception, Version 2.0 ([LICENSE-Classpath-exception-2.0](https://spdx.org/licenses/Classpath-exception-2.0.html)).

-It's essentially the GNU L-GPL except it allows static linking and distributing derived works in binary form on the user's own terms.
+It's essentially the GNU GPL except it allows the distribution of an executable with a statically or dynamically linked library under the terms of your choice.
+The reason it's not LGPL is that dynamic linking is difficult with Rust.

 The project is partially based on code from other projects: